snowx-dev/SnowFastULP/README.md

 ## 🌱 Quick start

-Download the binaries for your platform from the [latest GitHub Release](https://github.com/snowx-dev/SnowFastULP/releases/latest).
+Download the `SnowFastUlP` and `SnowFastSearch` binaries for your platform from the [latest GitHub Release](https://github.com/snowx-dev/SnowFastULP/releases/latest) + rename them to `sfu` and `sfs`, or [download the binary pack](https://github.com/snowx-dev/SnowFastULP/releases/download/v0.1/SnowFastULP-0.1-binaries.zip) and extract the ones for you.
 Each release is built reproducibly via GitHub Actions and ships a `SHA256SUMS` file you can verify against.

 Put the binary somewhere convenient, or run it from the download folder: